 party performance the next night.

 Interested in participating?
-Join our email list and mark “Pick me!” and we’ll let you know all the details when we have them.
+Join our email list and check “Auditions and creative opportunities” and we’ll let you know all the details when we have them.

 Shakespeare Studio: Music, Magic…and Murder!